 —Transpersonal: Almaas, Wilber, Washburn or the CCPE model

-I believe that an holistic and integrative approach to psychotherapy should include all states of being, that is what I understand to be holistic, as well as all major theoretical traditions, this is what I understand to be integrative.
+I believe that a holistic and integrative approach to psychotherapy should include all states of being, that is what I understand to be holistic, as well as all major theoretical traditions, this is what I understand to be integrative.
 It is essential, therefore, that I am aware of theoretical maps of psycho spiritual development to help guide my long-term client work.

-Psychotherapy integration can defined as an approach to psychotherapy that includes a variety of attempts to look beyond the confines of single-school approaches in order to see what can be learned from other perspectives (Messer, 1992).
+Psychotherapy integration can be defined as an approach to psychotherapy that includes a variety of attempts to look beyond the confines of single-school approaches in order to see what can be learned from other perspectives (Messer, 1992).
 French (1933) was perhaps the first integrative scholar when he proposed an integration between Freudian analysis and Pavlovian conditioning commonalities (Gold & Stricker, 1993).
 There have been many scholars since then who have proposed further ideas on integration; including Paul Wachtel (Integrating psychoanalysis and Behavior Therapy, 1977), Gerard Egan (Tthe Skilled Helper, 1975), Kuhn (Search for Truth, 1970) and Rorty (Particular Constructions Will Depend Upon Client Variables, 1999).
 I concur with the pluralists, such as Cooper and McCleod (2010), when they state that therapy should be based on what the client needs, rather than getting them to comply with standardised treatments.

-It could be argued there is a strong transpersonal flavour to psycho-dynamic counselling.
-To say these psycho-dynamic therapists are not engaging in heart to heart communication with their patients might be unfair to them.
+It could be argued there is a strong transpersonal flavour to psychodynamic counselling.
+To say these psychodynamic therapists are not engaging in heart to heart communication with their patients might be unfair to them.
 What is safe to say is that classic Freudian theory had no room for spirituality and religion, when Freud could be viewed as Marxist (1848) in his disdain for the opiate of the masses.
 Furthermore, I would argue that being neutral should not preclude an empathic, authentic and warm attitude.
 This was not well articulated in Freud’s writings but shines through in his case histories and in his patients reports of his analysis with them (Crouch, 1979).

 I would also argue that in the free floating attention required of the analyst in long term analysis, when the analyst engages in deep unconscious to unconscious relationship with the patient, there is a deep spiritual connection in the room.
 Analysts often refer to this process as akin to listening to classical music as they let go of preconceived ideas and theories about their patients (Jacobs, 2005) and enter a deep unconscious state.
 Indeed, neo Freudian Michael Eigen (1988) could be viewed as exploring similar ground to transpersonal following his writings on mysticism.
-Whilst I would not call Eigen a transpersonal therapist, his analytical writings, nevertheless, demonstrate a degree of symmetry with transpersonal material when working with the unconscious and in using symbols.
+Whilst I would not call Eigen a transpersonal therapist, his analytical writings, nevertheless, demonstrate a degree of symmetry with transpersonal material when working with the unconscious and in using symbols in the consulting room.
 The primary orientation of his approach might not be the pursuit of a client’s soul journey but there is active engagement with visualisations, altered states of consciousness and symbolism.

 In practising as an integrative psychotherapist, I integrate different theoretical models using the relational map offered by Petruska Clarkson in ‘Systemic Integrative Psychotherapeutic Model‘.
 This model is useful in offering a framework around which to organise my work with clients based on the primacy of relationship.
 I may apply the most appropriate technique depending on the needs of the client.
 For Clarkson, there are five ways in which the therapist and client relate: